pwarner/WarpCode.Outcomes/readme.md

 # Why Outcomes?

-Throwing exceptions in your code to express business logic is:
+Throwing exceptions in your code to enforce business logic is:
 - expensive (the call-stack is captured for the exception)
-- incorrect (exceptions should represent unexpected states and events, not expected ones)
+- incorrect (exceptions should represent unexpected/unwanted states and events, not expected ones)

 In place of throwing exceptions, we can use Outcomes to control our program flow.